This article originally appeared on VICE UK.

 As David Cameron heads, really bloody excitedly, to Downing Street, the rest of the political establishment is in turmoil.
-While Nicola Sturgeon looks set to rebuild Hadrian's Wall, three of the UK's major party leaders have jumped ship.
-First to go was Clegg, followed swiftly by Nigel Farage, and Miliband the last, to throw in the towel, only for his right hand woman, Harriet Harman, to resign as deputy shortly after.
+While Nicola Sturgeon looks like rebuilding Hadrian's Wall, three of the UK's major party leaders have jumped ship.
+First to go was Nick Clegg, followed swiftly by Nigel Farage, and Ed Miliband the last to throw in the towel, only for his right-hand woman, Harriet Harman, to resign as deputy shortly after.

 Many questions about the future of British politics are resounding today.
 Like where to emigrate to, or whether Russia Today will hire George Galloway as creative director.
 But another major question is who will be next to lead the Labour Party, Liberal Democrats and UKIP?
-Ed Miliband, Nick Clegg, Nigel Farage – all undeniably tough acts to follow.
+Miliband, Clegg, Farage—all undeniably tough acts to follow.
 Here are some of the contenders:

 The Labour party have fucked it right up.
 After five years of austerity basically goading people to hate the Tories, they've managed to lose seats since 2010.